jdiowa/pinteresting/README.md

 by [Mattan Griffel](http://mattangriffel.com)

-This is my first application on Ruby on Rails
+This is my first application on Ruby on Rails - by Jeremy DeWitt